Skip to main content

 atomic record -m "Add authentication"

-atomic push --from-stack feature/auth
+atomic push --from-view feature-auth

 # Review, then merge (no conflicts!)

-atomic stack switch main
+atomic view switch main

-atomic pull . --from-stack feature/auth
+atomic pull . --from-view feature-auth

 atomic push